Contact us right away

-Our common metal badges are made of materials such as iron, copper, zinc alloy, etc., which look high-end and exquisite.
-The surface must have an electroplated layer, and the electroplated layer plays a protective role.
+Our common metal badges'>Metal badges are made of materials such as iron, copper, zinc alloy and so on.
+They look high-end and exquisite.
+The surface must have an electroplated layer, and the electroplated layer is protective.

 Take gold as an example.
 Real gold is expensive.
 We will only electroplate real gold when the customer specifically states that it needs to use real gold.
 Other general electroplating of ordinary gold will not be as easy to oxidize and lose color like imitation gold, nor will it be as expensive as real gold.
 There are generally three reasons for the fading: First, the bottom layer is not good.
 The gold plating should be backed with silver plating.
 The color of the copper or nickel plating will change because the copper or nickel will diffuse into the gold layer.
 The second is that the gilding layer is too thin.
 Third, it was not thoroughly cleaned with pure water.

 Metal products are more likely to oxidize and fade in a humid environment.
-Therefore, if customers use improperly, for example, they just wash their hands.
-If it's all water stains or if you have a messy hand, just touch it and rub the metal badge.
-Then I believe no matter how good the electroplating is, it will not withstand the rubbing of customers.
+Therefore, if customers use improperly, such as after washing their hands, their hands are stained with water or if they have dirty hands, then touch them.
+Rub metal badges, then I believe no matter how good the electroplating is, it will not withstand the rubbing of customers.
 Generally, the badges are not worn on the chest or packed in the packing box.
 The electroplating color will not fall off quickly.

-As long as it is used properly and the collection method is correct, a qualified metal badge is guaranteed not to fade within 2 years.
+As long as it is used properly and the collection method is correct, the time for a qualified metal badge to be guaranteed not to fade is generally within 2 years.
 Some customers said that after those two years, the color faded will be very ugly, and shouldn't it be scrapped?
 Actually, think about it carefully, the pure silver and gold commemorative coins designated by the state will oxidize and fade, not to mention ordinary metal badges.
 What we do is not commemorative coins and medals, but metal badges, which are mainly used in time-sensitive occasions such as annual meetings, exhibitions, and gifts.

 Hello, please leave your name and email here before chat online so that we won't miss your message and contact you smoothly.